ThoughtWorksInc/DeepLearning.scala/README.md

 ### Composibility

 Neural networks created by DeepLearning.scala are composible.
-You can creates many small networks, and compose them into larger networks.
-If two larger networks shares some sub-networks, the weights trained with one network affects the other network.
+You can create many small networks, and compose them into larger networks.
+If two larger networks shares some sub-networks, the weights trained with one network will affect the other network.

 ### Static type system